sherocktong/carbonized/README.md

 ### step 2: activate the colour scheme

 To activate the carbonized theme, add one of the following lines to your `vimrc`:

 - `colorscheme carbonized-light`
 - `colorscheme carbonized-dark`

+To assign themes to specific intervals of the day, try the [night-and-day](https://github.com/nightsense/night-and-day) plugin.